-Here are links to some of the plant database files delivered with gCADPlus.
+Here are links to some of the plant database files.
+Most are delivered with the gCADPlus installation.
 Each is a text file with the extension .gcp and can be viewed by attaching the file to a gCADPlus drawing or opened using a text editor or Excel.

-The main gCADPlus plant list – GardenCAD.gcp (contains > 500 entries)
+The main gCADPlus plant list – GardenCAD.gcp (Mostly Australian species – contains > 500 entries)

 A plant database file used in a training exercise in C3 of the gCADPlus user guide